 Trees are essential to our health and well-being and are a major contributor to creating a sustainable community.
 A healthy acre of trees absorbs enough carbon dioxide over one year to equal the amount produced by driving a car 26,000 miles.

 The Town has several programs and initiatives in place so that Georgina’s green spaces remain vibrant and continue to flourish.

-If you have a tree on your property (that is on the Town road allowance, i.e. boulevard) and it is not doing well please contact the Town at 905-476-4301 and our Forestry Division will come out and determine if the tree is in fact dead or diseased and needs to be removed and replaced.
+If you have a tree on your property (that is on the Town road allowance, i.e. boulevard) and it is not doing well, contact the Town at 905-476-4301 and the Forestry Division will come out and determine if the tree is in fact dead or diseased and needs to be removed and replaced.

 Interested in adding more green to your landscape?
 There are many planting programs available in York Region, including those offered by York Region, Lake Simcoe Region Conservation Authority and the Local Enhancement and Appreciation of Forests Organization (LEAF).

 Need a tree, some shrubs or even a forest?
 One of these programs might just have what you’re looking for:

 LEAF Backyard Tree Program

 Residents are eligible to receive subsidized tree planting services in their backyards with the help of the Local Enhancement and Appreciation of Forests (LEAF).
 LEAF offers a variety of programs, including a full service and do-it-yourself tree planting program, and edible and native garden kits.
 The full service program includes a consultation with an arborist, site assessment, delivery and planting of a 5 to 8 foot tree in your backyard.
 Yards must meet LEAF’s program requirements to be eligible.
 For a limited time offer, eligible property owners in York Region can save $100 when buying a new tree through LEAF to replace their dying, dead or removed ash trees.
 There is a limit of five rebates per property and rebates are issued on a first come, first served basis due to limited supply.
 Restrictions apply.